-Spread of nasopharyngeal carcinoma is reduced by bevacizumab, according to phase 2 trial resultsDecember 16th, 2011 in Cancer /
+Spread of nasopharyngeal carcinoma is reduced by bevacizumab, according to phase 2 trial resultsDecember 16, 2011 in Medicine & Health / Cancer

 The trial conducted by the Radiation Therapy Oncology Group (RTOG) shows the feasibility to deliver bevacizumab to the current chemoradiation standard without any apparent increased adverse side effects.